darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdlroot-coverage.md

 ## Seen But Not Utilized BBNPortFunctionality Values

-The following **BBNPortFunctionality** values have been seen but not yet examined or utilized:
+The following **BBNPortFunctionality** values have been seen but not yet examined or utilized.
+If they are utilized in a different way than the existing ports we are utilizing examples will be necessary:
  * _Serial_
  * _Ethernet_
  * _Time_